720 North Oak, Newton, KS 67114

 Through the years many dedicated individuals have made the Newton Public Library an important information and recreational facility for the community.
 The past was shaped by hard-working, generous and enthusiastic supporters.

-The Second Century Endowment Foundation was founded upon the celebration of the first century of operation of Newton’s Library.
-As the Library celebrated its 125th year, the Endowment became affiliated with the Central Kansas Community Foundation.
+The Newton Public Library Foundation, formerly known as Second Century Library Foundation – Newton, was founded upon the celebration of the first century of operation of Newton’s Library.
+As the Library celebrated its 125th year, the Foundation became affiliated with the Central Kansas Community Foundation.
 You can continue the legacy.
 Support the Second Century Library Endowment Fund – Newton.

-The mission of the Second Century Library Foundation – Newton is to enhance the adult collection of the Newton Public Library by increasing and promoting educational, literary and artistic resources available to our community.
+The mission of the Newton Public Library Foundation – Newton is to enhance the adult collection of the Newton Public Library by increasing and promoting educational, literary and artistic resources available to our community.